 THE 4-MODULE (12-PART) USER’S GUIDE TO AN AGELESS BRAIN – OR, HOW NOT TO ACCIDENTALLY DESTROY YOUR BRAIN BEFORE YOU ARE DONE USING IT

 I probably should not joke about a topic which has caused as much pain in my life as this one has.
-Because I would not wish on my worst enemy the experience of having to go through (for years) dealing with a family member with dementia.
+Because I would not wish on my worst enemy the experience of having to go through (for years) dealing with a family member with substantial cognitive impairment.

-The purpose of the 4-module educational component of the Ageless Brain protocol is to heavily bias the odds in favor of you never having to deal with severe mental impairment yourself, whether that’s the result of stroke, vascular dementia, Alzheimer’s disease, or any of a number of conditions that afflict the central nervous system and restrict your mental and physical capabilities.
+The purpose of the 4-module educational component of the Ageless Brain protocol is to heavily bias the odds in favor of you never having to deal with severe mental impairment yourself, or any of a number of conditions that afflict the central nervous system and restrict your mental and physical capabilities.

 Even if your goal is “merely” to reduce the number of “older folk” moments that have lately begun to concern you – misplacing the TV remote, forgetting to pay the bills before the due date, leaving the house for the supermarket without your shopping bag…

 The protocol outlined in Ageless Brain will help to put the “senior moments” behind you